ffAudio/foleys_gui_magic/README.md

 Add Visualisations
 ------------------

-To add visualisations like an Analyser or Osciloscope to your plugin, add them in the constructor to the `foleys::MagicPluginState`:
+To add visualisations like an Analyser or Oscilloscope to your plugin, add them in the constructor to the `foleys::MagicPluginState`:

 ```